netmet1/constellation_nodectl/README.md

     reboot | - acts exactly same as a distribution reboot; however, this command will make sure the Node software does a clean 'leave' to leave the network prior to rebooting the system.

+    -rc reset_cache | - clear out the snapshot cache directory
+                        * this should only be done by advanced users during troubleshooting or genesis block creation! *

     -csc check_source_connection | - checks the debug api for peer on both the node that the edge initially joined to